OmarMiniesy/Notes/Windows/Windows Events Log.md

 It provides comprehensive information about errors, events, and diagnostics.
 - These logs can be of type _Application_, _System_, _Security_, _Setup_, _Forwarded Events_ or other based on their source and purpose.
-- These logs can be accessed from the [[System Configuration#System Tools|Event Viewer]] application.
+- These logs can be accessed from the [[Event Viewer]] application.

 > Forwarded Events has log data forwarded from other machines.